How To Not Lose Yourself In A Relationship: 8 Ways To Avoid Losing Yourself In A Relationship

 1. DON’T FORGET ABOUT YOUR FRIENDS

-It’s only normal for us to want to spend all of our time with someone once we start falling in love, and it happens all too often that in the excitement of a new relationship, old friendships may not receive as much attention as they previously did.
+It’s normal to want to spend all of our time with someone once we start falling in love, and it happens all too often that in the excitement of a new relationship, old friendships may not receive as much attention as they previously did.

 Not only does this make us sorry for our dear friends, but will your pals still be there if you need them later on and can’t rely on your partner?
-Maybe not if you’ve disregarded these connections in favor of giving your romantic relationship everything you’ve got.
+Maybe not if you’ve disregarded these connections to give your romantic relationship everything you’ve got.

-Friendships are just one type of interaction that people require in their life.
-Just because you have a new romantic bestie doesn’t mean you can take them for granted!
+Friendships are just one type of interaction that people require in their lives.
+Just because you have a new romantic best friend doesn’t mean you can take them for granted!

 2. KEEP UP WITH HOBBIES

-Don’t be scared to keep seeking fulfillment in the hobbies and interests you don’t share since, interestingly enough, couples who support one other in pursuing their own particular hobbies and interests are regarded to be a significant green flag in a relationship.
+Don’t be scared to keep seeking fulfillment in the hobbies and interests you don’t share since, interestingly enough, couples who support one other in pursuing their particular hobbies and interests are considered a significant green flag in a relationship.

 3. ENGAGE IN SELF CARE

 Self-care is crucial, especially if you don’t want to lose yourself in relationships.
-When we look for ourselves, we are better equipped to be there for our partners.
+We are better equipped to be there for our partners when we look for ourselves.

-Self-care in relationships is attending to your own requirements for sleep, diet, time, etc. By making sure you are taking care of yourself, you make sure you can be your best self for your spouse.
+Self-care in relationships means attending to your requirements for sleep, diet, time, etc. By taking care of yourself, you ensure you can be your best self for your spouse.
 We all want that, don’t we?

 4. HAVE HEALTHY BOUNDARIES

-Healthy boundaries have been the subject of much discussion in the relationship community over the past several years, which is good because it means that couples who have healthy boundaries make sure to meet each other as their healthiest, strongest selves.
-A boundary is a guide to make sure that both of your needs are satisfied in the relationship; it is not a wall.
+Healthy boundaries have been the subject of much discussion in the relationship community over the past several years.
+This is good because couples with healthy boundaries meet each other as their most nutritious, strongest selves.
+A boundary is a guide to ensure your needs are satisfied in the relationship; it is not a wall.

 5. HAVE YOUR OWN GOALS

 This one is crucial for preserving your individuality while in a relationship!
-Committed couples should and do have shared life objectives, but they shouldn’t sacrifice their own aspirations in the process.
+Committed couples should and do have shared life objectives, but they shouldn’t sacrifice their aspirations.
 And guess what?
 Having personal objectives is beneficial!

-Personal goals might include those related to your health, job, education, or artistic endeavors, among others, but it’s beneficial for both you and your relationship to have objectives you’re striving toward.
-Everyone should strive to present their best selves to their spouse, right?
-A key element of this is setting and pursuing personal objectives.
+Personal goals might include those related to your health, job, education, or artistic endeavors.
+Still, it’s beneficial for both you and your relationship to have objectives you’re striving toward.
+Everyone should strive to present their best selves to their spouse.
+A key element of this is setting and pursuing personal goals.

 6. KNOW YOURSELF

-This one can sound a little goofy at first, but it’s essential to keep oneself from becoming entangled in relationships!
+This one can sound a little goofy at first, but keeping oneself from becoming entangled in relationships is essential!
 It’s possible that you no longer know who you are by yourself, particularly if you’re a serial monogamist (someone who enters into consecutive committed partnerships).

-You don’t have to leave the relationship you’re in, but you do need to work on the one that will last the longest in your life: the one with yourself.
+You don’t have to leave your relationship, but you need to work on the one that will last the longest in your life: the one with yourself.
 What values hold the highest esteem for you?
 What qualities do you admire about yourself?
 What areas of yourself do you wish to improve?
-You can be certain that you are not pouring yourself into a mold that someone else has created for you when you can plainly see who you are.
+You can be sure you are not pouring yourself into a mold someone else has created for you when you can see who you are.

 7. KNOW YOUR PARTNER

-In enticing romantic relationships, we frequently have the propensity to adore our partners and construct an incomplete dream of both them and the connection.
-The strongest relationships are those in which both partners truly recognize one another as they truly are, sans any illusions.
+In enticing romantic relationships, we tend to adore our partners and construct an incomplete dream of them and the connection.
+The most robust relationships are those in which both partners truly recognize one another as they truly are, sans illusions.

-You’ll feel more at ease letting your spouse see the true you if you can accept them as they are, warts and all, rather than attempting to change who you are to meet their idealized version of you.
-Honest partnerships are connections that are healthy.
+If you can accept your spouse as they are, warts and all, you’ll feel more at ease letting them see the true you rather than attempting to change who you are to meet their idealized version of you.
+Honest partnerships are healthy connections.

 8. MAINTAIN FINANCIAL INDEPENDENCE

-It’s wonderful if your partner wants to foot the bill for date evenings.
+If your partner wants to foot the bill for date evenings, it’s lovely.
 A lover pressuring you to do something to make up for the date nights they paid for is not very romantic.
-It’s wonderful if your fiancé tells you that you can leave the job you despise because they can support the two of you.
-What’s not so nice is if your fiance pushes you to leave a career you love so that you may stay at home.
+It’s beautiful if your fiancé tells you that you can leave the job you despise because they can support the two of you.
+What’s not so lovely is if your fiance pushes you to leave a career you love so that you may stay at home.

 These are potentially abusive financial practices, and they are difficult to understand.
 A dependable friend or a therapist might be able to clarify the differences for you if you’re unclear.

-As you’ve probably observed by now, many of these strategies for avoiding losing yourself in a relationship are quite similar and overlap in some ways, but at the core of it all is maintaining your independence from your spouse and being loyal to who you are.
+As you’ve probably observed by now, many of these strategies for avoiding losing yourself in a relationship are similar and overlap in some ways.
+Still, at the core of it all is maintaining your independence from your spouse and being loyal to who you are.

-To guarantee that you don’t lose yourself in your relationship and that you come across as your strongest and healthiest self, maintain your independence and keep working on yourself.
+To guarantee that you don’t lose yourself in your relationship and come across as your strongest and healthiest self, maintain your independence, and keep working on yourself.
 We all want to give our spouses our best effort, right?